FusionAuth/fusionauth-site/site/_posts/2022-05-23-how-to-migrate-from-firebase.md

 * Set up the new auth system.
 Make sure you map all user functionality and data from Firebase to the new system.
 * Determine what constitutes "done" for this migration, since it is unlikely that every single user will log in and be migrated, no matter how long you run these two systems in parallel.
 You can see [more details on how to calculate that](/docs/v1/tech/migration-guide/general#migration-timeline).
 * Set up a way for the new system to present user credentials to Firebase during an authentication event.
-The exact method will depend on new system features.
-This can be done with a Firebase API call; see [this Firebase documentation](https://firebase.google.com/docs/reference/rest/auth#section-sign-in-email-password) for more.
+The exact method will depend on new system features, with FusionAuth you use [Connectors](/docs/v1/tech/connectors/).
+On the Firebase side, it can be done with an API call; see [this Firebase documentation](https://firebase.google.com/docs/reference/rest/auth#section-sign-in-email-password) for more.
 * Create configuration in the new auth system corresponding to the applications previously set up in Firebase.
-You should also customize the user interface, messages, MFA methods and any other specific settings that are relevant.
+You should also customize the user interface, messages, MFA methods and any other settings that are relevant.
 * Update your custom, COTS or OSS applications to point to the new auth system.
-* Wait, running reports periodically to determine if you've migrated enough users to shut down the slow migration.
+* Wait for your users to log in and be migrated, running reports periodically to determine if you've migrated enough users to shut down the slow migration.
 * Decide what to do with unmigrated users.
-Options include abandoning them, a bulk migration, or contacting them to encourage a sign-in.
+Options include abandoning them, a bulk migration, or contacting them to encourage them to log in.
 * Disable the sign-in methods in your Firebase application to ensure that all of your users are authenticating against the new system.

 Slow migrations have less impact on your users, but more impact on your systems and employees and take more time.

 For instance, if a customer service representative needs to reset a password, they will have to determine if the user has been migrated to the new system or not before they can process the request.

 ## Conclusion

-This blog post offers an overview of a Firebase migration.
-No matter what the new target system is, you'll need to decide between the bulk or slow migration, as well take specific steps to move your data and settings.
-You'll also want to consider how to migrate any other functionality you use in Firebase.
+This overview of a Firebase migration covers considerations for migrating user data.
+No matter what the new target system is, you'll need to decide between a bulk or slow migration, as well take specific steps to move your data and settings.
+You'll also want to consider if and how to migrate any other functionality you use in Firebase.

-If you are looking for step by step instructions on how to move to FusionAuth from Firebase, please check out our [Firebase migration guide](/docs/v1/tech/migration-guide/firebase).
+If you are looking for step by step instructions on how to move user data to FusionAuth from Firebase, please check out our [Firebase migration guide](/docs/v1/tech/migration-guide/firebase).